core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 ## CoAP Transport Information Registry {#iana-coap-transport-information}

 This document establishes the "CoAP Transport Information" registry within the "Constrained RESTful Environments (CoRE) Parameters" registry group.

-The registry has been created to use the "Expert Review" registration procedure {{RFC8126}}.
-Expert review guidelines are provided in {{iana-review}}.
+The registration policy is "Expert Review" {{RFC8126}}.
+"Expert Review" guidelines are provided in {{iana-review}}.

 The columns of this registry are: